Value Props

 Yes, we handle all mandatory in-country contributions, including social security, health insurance, pension funds, and other statutory benefits required by local employment laws.
 Everything is calculated and paid accurately and on time.

-No, an EOR and a PEO are different.
+An EOR and a PEO serve different purposes.
 An EOR becomes the legal employer of your workers, handling all compliance and HR responsibilities in countries where you do not have a legal entity.
 A PEO, on the other hand, works with your existing entity to co-employ workers and help manage HR tasks, but you remain the legal employer.